cloudfoundry/app-autoscaler-release/ci/terragrunt/README.md

     ```
     │ Error: Call to unknown function
     │
-    │   on .terraform/modules/assertion_encryption_key_identical/main.tf line 6, in locals:
+    │   on .terraform/modules/assertion_encryption_key_identical/.tf line 6, in locals:
     │    6:   content = var.condition ? "" : SEE_ABOVE_ERROR_MESSAGE(true ? null : "ERROR: ${var.error_message}")
     │     ├────────────────
-    │     │ var.error_message is "*** Encryption keys in terraform and kubernetes do not match ***"
+    │     │ var.error_message is "*** Encryption keys in GCP Secret Manager and kubernetes secrets do not match ***"
     │
     │ There is no function named "SEE_ABOVE_ERROR_MESSAGE".
     ```

-## Secret rotation
+## Secrets rotation
-* Quark Secrets have been dropped.
-* TBD process with Carvel Secret Manager
+* Currently not implemented